top of page

 Given the vast array of diagnoses that nestle comfortably within this context, we've seen the advent of the expression "Neurodivergent Umbrella."
 This term has been brought into our lexicon to offer a collective reference for these numerous conditions that exemplify neurodivergence.
 Autism, ADHD, OCD, and Dyslexia are some conditions commonly recognized under the neurodivergent spectrum.
 Yet, it is important to note that this list is not exhaustive, reflecting only a small portion of the diverse ways neurodivergence can manifest.

-The exploration and understanding of neurodivergence serve to educate and emphasize a celebration of cognitive differences.
 These differences should not be seen as abnormalities or disorders that need to be fixed but rather as an integral part of the wide-ranging and intricate spectrum of human neurodiversity.
 This perspective encourages a shift from stigmatization towards acceptance, fostering an environment where all neurological profiles are appreciated for their unique contributions to the human experience.

 About Atypical Erin